Subchapter F. PESTICIDE

 (b) Individuals who want to be included on the registry shall have their hypersensitivity to pesticides verified by a physician, and are solely responsible for providing written verification to the Department.

-(c) A pesticide-hypersensitive individual who wants to be on the registry shall provide to the Department his name and primary residence including street address, city, state, zip code, county, daytime telephone number and nighttime telephone number.
+(c) Pesticide-hypersensitive individuals who want to be on the registry shall provide to the Department their name and primary residence including street address, city, state, zip code, county, daytime telephone number and nighttime telephone number.
 Each individual shall also provide an alternate telephone number where notification information can be conveyed.
 Individuals may also provide secondary locations, addresses and associated telephone numbers to be maintained as part of their listing.
 An individual submitting a request for listing less than 2 months preceding the effective date, as described in subsection (e), may not be included on the current registry with that effective date, but will be included in the next registry.

-(d) To remain on the registry, an individual shall notify the Department annually during the month of January of the individuals intent to remain on the registry for the next 12 months.
+(d) To remain on the registry, an individual shall notify the Department annually during the month of October of the individual’s intent to remain on the registry for the next 12 months.
 Medical verification will not be required for this renewal.

-(e) The Department will mail the current registry to each licensed commercial and public pesticide application business on or before the effective dates of March 1, June 1, September 1 and December 1 of each year.
-An individual will not be considered officially included on the registry unless his name appears on the current registry.
+(e) The Department will distribute the current registry to each licensed commercial and public pesticide application business on or before the effective dates of March 1 and July 15 of each year.
+Individuals will not be considered officially included on the registry unless their names appear on the current registry.

 § 128.112.
 Notification of hypersensitive individuals.